-Use Lean Canvas for your product!
+Use Lean Canvas or BRIDGeS for your product!

 In this article, we tried to show that the concept of the lean startup had been bearing fruit even before it was defined and put in writing.
 The brilliant minds who founded Google, Facebook and other prominent companies were led by a gut feeling that brought them to success.
 And the fact that we applied the lean business model canvas* example for each startup case is just an attempt to reveal the power of this product management tool.
-We do encourage you to use it and benefit from it, as well as other progressive solutions in your product development efforts.
+We do encourage you to use it or our BRIDGeS framework and benefit from them, as well as other progressive solutions in your product development efforts.
 Perhaps, your project will also join the above mentioned cohort of unicorn startups in the future!